article

 See how your current experience maps to a security path.
 Run your free RoleMath plan.

 "How to become a SOC analyst" is a common career change into tech — and one where the honest path matters, because most sources answer it while selling you something.
-We sell nothing.
+Nobody pays us to point you anywhere.
 A SOC (security operations center) analyst monitors an organization's systems for threats around the clock — triaging security alerts, investigating suspicious activity, and escalating real incidents.
 Here is the cited, step-by-step version, with no guarantees attached.

 Key takeaways